onnx/onnx/docs/Operators.md

   Produces a slice of the input tensor along multiple axes.
-Similar to numpy: https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html Slices uses `axes`, `starts` and `ends` attributes to specify the start and end dimension for each axis in the list of axes, it uses this information to slice the input `data` tensor.
+Similar to numpy: https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html Slices uses `starts`, `ends`, `axes` and `steps` inputs to specify the start and end dimension and step for each axis in the list of axes, it uses this information to slice the input `data` tensor.
 If a negative value is passed for any of the start or end indices, it represent number of elements before the end of that dimension.
 If the value passed to start or end is larger than the `n` (the number of elements in this dimension), it represents `n`.
 For slicing to the end of a dimension with unknown size, it is recommended to pass in `INT_MAX`.
+  If a negative value is passed for step, it represents slicing backward.
   If `axes` are omitted, they are set to `[0, ..., ndim-1]`.
-  Example 1:
+  If `steps` are omitted, they are set to `[1, ..., 1]` of length `len(starts)` Example 1:
     data = [
         [1, 2, 3, 4],